FYamazaki/CarND-Capstone/README.md

 dense_6 (Dense)               | (None, 3)       | 771

 ### The result
 This is the final result.
+The car drvies by itself, keep its lane, stop at the red, and start at the green.
+But if CPU/GPU gets hotter, the car goes off the track.
 [![Final Result](https://github.com/FYamazaki/CarND-Capstone/blob/master/pictures/simulator.png)](https://youtu.be/p2BWPz7WfZo)

 ### Discussion